-In 2022/2023 Staffordshire County Council and the Staffordshire and Stoke on Trent Integrated Care Board (formerly Staffordshire Clinical Commissioning Groups) entered into a Section 75 Framework Agreement of the National Health Service Act 2006 pooled fund arrangement, known as the Better Care Fund.
+In 2023/2024 Staffordshire County Council and the Staffordshire Clinical Commissioning Groups (now the Integrated Care Board) entered into a Section 75 Framework Agreement of the National Health Service Act 2006 pooled fund arrangement, known as the Better Care Fund.
 Staffordshire County Council is the Host Partner for the pool.
-The total value of the pool was £144.3m.
+The total value of the pool was £141m.